ChrisRawstone/Detecting_AI_Generated_Text/reports/README.md

 >
 > Answer:

 The total code coverage of our application code is 43%.
 The tests covers our source code.
 We are far from 100% coverage of our code since we chose not to make test on the framework that we are using.
-Even if we were close to
+Even if we were close to a 100% code coverage this would still not mean that our code was totally bug free.
+The aim with our tests was to control that we used the correct data, trained and stored a latest model and saved prediction in the expected format.

 ### Question 9